Back to all News

 One of the most comprehensive tests is the TVAC.
 It is imperative that the satellites be tested for all the different conditions they will experience, both during launch and in orbit.

-Simulating space enviroment
+Simulating space environment

-TVAC simulates the space environment by removing air and thereby also pressure, and then subjecting the satellite to extreme cold and then extreme heat.
+The Thermal Vacuum Test (TVAC) simulates the space environment by removing air and thereby also pressure, and then subjecting the satellite to extreme cold and then extreme heat.
 This is done through radiation and thermal conduction, and liquid nitrogen is normally used for cold and radiation or conduction for heat.

 During the test the temperature changes between hot and cold, and later the environment is kept warm over longer periods, then cold over longer periods.
 Tests are performed also during depressurization to vacuum.